 The news may be a devastating blow.
-The appellate court denied your appeal, and you are left wondering if there is any way to right the wrong that has been done to you.
+The appellate court in Florida ruled that your appeal is denied and now you're left wondering if there is any way to right the wrong that has been done to you.
 As a criminal defendant, you have a lot at stake, and it is important to know all of your legal options so that you can make the decisions that are right for you.

 Not every criminal appellant has the legal right to all of the options below.
-However, a post-conviction relief attorney can determine if any of the following motions may apply to your case:
+However, our experienced Fort Lauderdale appeals lawyer can determine if any of the following motions may apply to your case:

 - Motion for rehearing.
 If you believe the court overlooked an important fact or legal argument, you may ask for your case to be heard again.

 - Motion for rehearing en banc.
 Your appeal was likely heard by a panel of three appellate judges.
-If you assert that the panel overlooked an important fact or legal argument, you may request that all of the active judges on the appeals court hear your appeal.
+According to our Fort Lauderdale appeals lawyer, if you assert that the panel overlooked an important fact or legal argument, you may request that all of the active judges on the appeals court hear your appeal.

 - Motion for certification of an important issue.
 You may request further review if you can establish that the court’s decision conflicts with other court decisions and that the issue is one of great public importance.